hyperledger/besu/docs/Consensus-Protocols/IBFT.md

 # IBFT 2.0

+!!! note
+    IBFT 2.0 is under development and will be available in v1.0.

 Pantheon implements the IBFT 2.0 Proof-of-Authority (PoA) consensus protocol.
 IBFT 2.0 can be used for private networks.

 In IBFT 2.0 networks, transactions and blocks are validated by approved accounts, known as validators.